streetturtle/streetturtle.github.io/_posts/2016-02-01-angular-cors-issue-solve-with-proxy.markdown

 # The problem

-Every time I call some services which are on different machine from one which served the application using `$http` or `$resource` services I endup with following error:
+Every time I call some services which are on different machine from one which served the application using `$http` or `$resource` services I end up with following error:

 {% highlight bash %}
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://something:1234' is therefore not allowed access.